johnjeffers/dotfiles/README.md

 ### Other Configuration

-* Configure iTerm2 to use the preferences file in this repo
+* Configure iTerm2 to use the [preferences file](conf/iterm) in this repo
-* Create a virtual env for the python installed by brew
+* Create python venv, and run a `pip install` in that venv with the [requirements file](conf/python/requirements.txt).

 ### Install Software with Brew

-After config files are created, the script installs the software in the Brewfiles.
+After config files are created, the script installs the software in the [brewfiles](brew).

-The Brewfiles are split into `base`, `home`, `work`, and `music`.
-The `base` Brewfile is always installed, while the others are conditional based on answers to the setup script questions.
+The brewfiles are split into categories.
+The [minimal](brew/1-minimal.brewfile) brewfile is always installed, while the others are conditional based on answers to the setup script questions.

 ## Software Updates